AlexRS90/to-do-list/README.md

  - Made checkboxes interactive
  - Saved all task completed or not at local storage
  - Added styles when a task is completed
+- Milestone 3: add and remove
+ - Now the list is 100% interactive, you can:
+ - Write a new task.
+ - Edit any uncompleted task.
+ - Delete a single task.
+ - Delete all completed tasks.

 ## Built With